Bähr, Mathias, Prof. Dr.

 Major Research Interests

+In the Excellence Cluster MBExC we cooperate with several other groups of the Göttingen Campus to determine the role of a-synuclein aggregation for dopaminergic dysfunction and cell death.
+To that end, we have recently also established new differentiation protocols for iPS cells from idiopathic and genetic PD patients.
 In all our model systems we use AAV-mediated viral gene transfer to express different disease-or de-/regeneration associated genes as research tools and also as potential therapeutic factors to manipulate the respective molecular events in vitro and in vivo.
-To that end, we have e.g. developed regulatory elements that allow a controlled gene expression in complex in vivo models.
+In parallel, we examine the pathophysiology in PD patients and develop new diagnostic and prognostic biomarkers.

 Homepage Department/Research Group